dotnet/runtime/docs/design/features/globalization-hybrid-mode.md

 - `IgnoreSymbols`

-All `CompareOptions` combinations that include `IgnoreSymbols` throw `PlatformNotSupportedException`.
+As there is no IgnoreSymbols equivalent in NSStringCompareOptions all `CompareOptions` combinations that include `IgnoreSymbols` throw `PlatformNotSupportedException`

 **String indexing**